Best Bathtub Materials

 Fiberglass bathtubs are a popular choice due to their affordability and lightweight nature.
 They are made by reinforcing plastic with fiberglass and coating it with a gel layer.

-- Lightweight: Easier to install and move, making it ideal for upper floors.
+- Lightweight Easier to install and move, making it ideal for upper floors.

-- Maintenance: Color may fade with frequent use.
+- Maintenance Color may fade with frequent use.

-Imagine a busy family with kids.
+Real-World Example Imagine a busy family with kids.
 Fiberglass is a great choice for them due to its cost-effectiveness and easy replacement.
 However, they might need to replace it more often due to wear and tear from frequent use.

-Step #2: Acrylic Bathtubs
+** Acrylic Bathtubs**

 Why Choose Acrylic?